SArliss/fire-hydrant/README.md

 ## Post-MVP - Stretch Goals

-- _Add members to your pack
+- Add members to your pack
-- _Like and commen
+- Likes and comments on posts
-- _Ability to change user settings and credentials - job title, description, about me._
+- _Ability to change user settings and credentials - position, location, fun facts._
 - _Like and comment on posts._
 - _Password reset functionality_
   <br>